WICG/webmonetization/docs/exclusive-content.md

 ---
-id: show-content
+id: exclusive-content
-title: Show Content
+title: Exclusive Content
-sidebar_label: Show Content
+sidebar_label: Exclusive Content
 ---

+One of the perks of Web Monetization is that its JavaScript API can be used to make your page respond to Web Monetization.
+You can reward the people who support your site by giving Web Monetized viewers exclusive content.

 ## A Basic Example

-Showing and hiding content depending on whether a visitor is Web-Monetized is easy!
+Web Monetization makes exclusive content easy!
 This is a very simple example of exclusive content that only shows up for Web Monetized visitors:

 > **Careful!** These examples hide content on the client side.
 A clever user could pretend to be Web Monetized by using the developer console.
 Examples on how to verify Web Monetization from the server side will come soon.